kheller18/stuff-swap/README.md

   If you would like to clone the repository, type `git clone https://github.com/kheller18/stuff-swap.git`.
   In the terminal, with the conda dev environment activated, install the following packages and dependencies before running the application.
 To understand how to install these, refer to the [Usage](#2-usage).
+  - MetaMask

 ---

 ## 2. Usage

   After cloning the repository locally, you'll need to have the packages listed in [Installation](#1-installation) installed on your machine.
-To do so, you'll need to activate your conda dev environment and running the following commands:
+To do so, you'll need to navigate to your web browser and follow this link https://metamask.io/ , you will then hit the download button.

-      ```
-      ```

-  After all of these are installed, please refer to the [Deployment](#6-deployment) section for instructions on how to view or edit the notebook.
+  After this is installed, please refer to the [Deployment](#6-deployment) section for instructions on how to view or edit the notebook.

 ---